amgraham/dlist/README.md

 Helper Files
 ----

 Currently there is one helper file in use: `.dir-list-details`.
 It will take whatever is contained in the file `.dir-list-details` from the same directory being displyed and insert it at the top of the current directory listing.
-There is [a demo for this](http://craft.smarterfish.com/map/) as well.
+There is a [demo displaying the in action](http://craft.smarterfish.com/map/).

 There is no processing for security, the text contained within `.dir-list-details` is passed through to the browser.